ChristianLapinig/fcc/README.md

-# FCC Curicculum and Projects
+# FCC Curriculum and Projects

 ## Overview

-This repository contains my projects and finished curicculum for all of the FreeCodeCamp material.
+This repository contains my projects and finished curriculum for all of the FreeCodeCamp material.
 This repository is meant to be for educational purposes.